Bark Your Calendars

-It's a bird!
-It's a plane!
-It's a HERO DOG!
-They are our faithful companions, our watchful guardians, and our trusted and loyal partners.
-And, throughout history, dogs of all shapes and sizes have also been heroes.
-Bark your calendar, as we celebrate National Dog Day (Aug.
-26) with stories of some of the most remarkable canine companions, soldiers, scientists, explorers, and more!
+It’s a bird, it’s a plane, it’s A PUPPY DOG!
+Maybe they aren’t from Krypton, but dogs of all shapes and sizes have been heroes throughout history.
+Read on as atHome celebrates National Dog Day (August 26) with stories of some of these remarkable canine companions…and soldiers, scientists, explorers, and more!

 Being a hero is many things, and sometimes, those things are very simple.
 This hero dog didn’t fight in a war, or save children from deadly epidemic, or help explore far reaches of the universe.
 This hero dog simply was…a dog.
 The loyal, faithful companion that makes us love the canine species so much.